bguillaumePHS/student/index.md

 hide: true
 ---

-Hi!
-My name is Bennett Guillaume
+Hello!
+My name is Bennett Guillaume.
+One fun fact about me is I lived on a boat in elementary school.

 ### Development Environment